 Configuration A had a positive increase in profits in 65% of the product.
-Configuration B had only 29% of the products improved from previous year Conclusions - We provided a novel dynamic pricing algorithm that can face the exploration-exploitation dilemma in long-tail markets - We evaluated the methodology through a real-world campaign, obtaining results in favor of the algorithm Future Works - Integration of advertising and recommendation strategies in the long-tail framework - Online learning of products' interactions - Analyzing the performances under a more complex user behavior model Thank you for the attention!
+Configuration B had only 29% of the products improved from previous year Conclusions - We provided a novel dynamic pricing algorithm especially suited for long-tail business models - We proposed an aggregation strategy to automatically group products with too scarce data - We evaluated the methodology through a real-world campaign, obtaining results in favor of the algorithm Future Works - Integration of advertising and recommendation strategies in the long-tail framework - Modelling of products' interactions in term of units sold - Analyzing the performances under a more complex user behavior model Thank you for the attention!